 As casino interests spend ungodly sums promoting and denouncing expanded gambling in Maryland, leading many to simply opt for online destinations like Casino Viking instead, it is important to understand the issue as it pertains to breeders, horsemen and racing.

 The horse industry would not realize a share of any revenue generated by expansion into table games and could lose income if gamblers migrate from slots to other forms of gambling.
 At the same time, racing and breeding likely would benefit from an increase in slot machines-per-location from 15,000 to 16,500 and the development of a sixth casino with games similar to those found on sites like slotxo44 and other online casino sites.
-At National Harbor in Prince George’s County.
-Prince George’s citizens must approve the referendum for its passage.
+At National Harbor in Prince George’s County, citizens must approve the referendum for its passage.

 “It’s not a game-changer,” said Senator Barry Glassman of District 35 in Harford County.
 “We watched it develop to make sure that it protected the horse industry and we did not get hurt.”

 Although a Maryland matter, Question 7 has spurred outside casino interests MGM Resorts International (pro) and Penn National Gaming (con) to engage in a $40 million advertising slugfest in the name of self-interest.
 Las Vegas-based MGM seeks a windfall by running the proposed casino in Prince George’s; Wyomissing, Pa.-based PNG wants to preserve its market share in West Virginia (Charles Town), Pennsylvania (Penn National) and Maryland (Hollywood Casino at Perryville and Rosecroft Raceway).